mimamuh/bug-exaple-better-auth-1_4_2/README.md

-# bug in better-auth 1.4.2 based on create-t3-turbo
+# 🐛 Bug report for better-auth 1.4.2 based on create-t3-turbo

-# How to reproduce
+### How to reproduce

 1. Clone repro and `cd` into it
 2. Install dependencies using `pnpm install`
 3. Run `pnpm run lint` for seeing the issues

----

 > [!NOTE]
 >